 “After the race, it can take weeks to come down,” Dunne told CNN Sport’s Don Riddell of the emotion of winning.
 “The experience is second to none.”

-The Ducati racer – who is also a stuntman – has been riding two-wheelers almost since he could walk.
+The Ducati racer – who was also a stuntman – had ridden two-wheelers almost since he could walk.
 His father was a professional rider, while Dunne started his career as a bike salesman.

 Following Dunne’s death there has been outpouring of support for Gallardo.

-“It really is something else to work so hard throughout the year to come to this,” he told CNN Sport.
-“Because it’s not just like you just load the truck up and come out here.
+“It really is something else to work so hard throughout the year to come to this, because it’s not just like you just load the truck up and come out here.

 “I would like to give a massive worldwide thank you to all of Carlin’s extended family and friends near and far!” said Gallardo.

 It takes just under 10 minutes to complete the race, but Dunne’s preparation is as much psychological as it is physical.